Caribbean

 Maria House in the Dominican Republic offers a glimpse of traditional housing near Punta Cana.
 Photo Credit: Catherine Parker

 I’m just your typical coffee-drinking, chocolate-hoarding Mom.
-So when I learned that the Dominican Republic grew cacao (the beans roasted to make chocolate) and coffee beans, I had to learn all about it.
+The Dominican Republic grows cacao (the beans roasted to make chocolate) and coffee beans, so I wanted to learn more.

 Behind her simple yet colorful house, I walked down to a covered area where Maria works to turn the raw products into my favorite treats.
-First, I sampled the cacao seeds, fresh from the pod and experienced a completely different taste and texture.
-The seeds reminded me of a tart banana, almost lemony and look nothing like chocolate.
+This is one of the best tours in Punta Cana, Dominican Republic.

 Learn about cocoa as one of the things to do in Punta Cana with Kids.